evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 {% hint style="info" %} Refer to the [All tests table](../reference/all-tests.md) to see available parameters that you can pass for each preset. {% endhint %}

-If you want to change the composition of the test suite or set custom test conditions, you should create a custom test suite.
+If you want to change the composition of the Test Suite or set custom test conditions, you should create a [custom Test Suite](custom-test-suite.md).